Insights

 By identifying specific vulnerabilities, you can make the switch from being reactive to proactive, having a significant impact on wellbeing.

-For example, if you’re a gambling and gaming operator that identifies a customer at risk of problem gambling, you could connect them with dedicated support resources and opt them out of specific offers or messages that might contribute to their struggles.
+For example, gambling and gaming operators that identify a customer at risk of problem gambling, you could connect them with dedicated support resources and opt them out of specific offers or messages that might contribute to their struggles.

 Or perhaps you’re a pet insurance provider.
 A customer gets in touch to cancel their insurance due to pet bereavement.
 The contract is easily cancelled, and you have an automated email in place especially for this situation.
 It thanks them for being a customer and expresses your condolences, with links to some pet loss resources.
 It’s a personal touch in an otherwise difficult time.